What Are Initializers?

 When you have a component that derives from MonoBehaviour<T…> or implements IInitializable<T…>, an Init section will automatically appear at the top of the components of that type in the Inspector.

-This will cause a new Initializer class to get automatically generated for your component class.
-It will be saved at the same location where your component script is located and named the same as your component class but with the “Initializer” suffix added.
+This will cause a new Initializer script to get automatically generated for your component.
+It will be saved at the same location where your component script is located and named the same as your component class except with the “Initializer” suffix added.

 Script Asset Context Menu

-For example you might want to generate an Initializer for a plain old class object which you will be attaching to a GameObject using a Wrappers.
+This can be useful if you need to generate an initializer for a class that is not a component – for example a plain C# object which you will be attaching to a GameObject using a wrapper.

 Initializer<T…>

-For example, to define an Initializer for component Player, which derives from MonoBehaviour<IInputManager, Camera>, you would write the following:
+For example, to define an Initializer for a Player component that derives from MonoBehaviour<IInputManager, Camera>, you would write the following:

 InitializerBase<T…>